shagi09/music-streaming-api/README.md

 A NestJS-based REST API for managing, streaming, and tracking music tracks.
 Features include:

+1, Track Managment
-Upload music tracks using genre,artist and title Display trending tracks
+  -Upload music tracks using genre,artist and title -Display trending tracks
+  -search tracks by title,artist
-Stream tracks with byte-range support
+  -Stream tracks with byte-range support

+2, User Managment
-Secure login and token managment users can manage their profile users can create an artist to upload tracks
+  -Secure login and token managment using JWT-based  signup and login -users can manage their profile
+  -users can create an artist to upload tracks

+3,playlist Managment
-users can create,delete,add tracks and delete tracks from the playlist of their own
+  -users can create,delete,add tracks and deletetracks from the playlist of their own

+4,favorites
-users can like their favorite songs users can see their favorite songs
+  -users can like their favorite songs
+  -users can see their favorite songs

+5, Artist Managment
+  -Create & get artists
+  -Update / delete artists
+  -Auto-link artists to uploaded tracks
+  -Restrict creation of albums/tracks to artist users

 ## Project setup